Grand Teton Weather - Climbing Decision Support Page

 Precipitation Data @ Jackson Hole Airport

 The JHA station is maintained by the FAA and not the NWS.
-According to our sources, the general feeling has been that the precipitation sensor at the airport vastly under-reported rain and snow in the past so maybe a new setup is in order.
+According to our sources, the general feeling has been that the precipitation sensor at the airport weather station vastly under-reported rain and snowfall totals in the years prior to 2024.
+It was offline for extended periods in 2023, so maybe it got updated during one of their many remodels.

 Runoff or Precip + Low Temps = SNOW/ICE